bacoords/cb-custom-modules/readme.md

-# CB Custom Module for Beaver Builder
+# Crafted/by Custom Modules for Beaver Builder

 Early stage development of a custom module for Beaver Builder.